ashiqueeelahi/HackerEarth-Price-Predicton/README.md

-In this project I used different regression algorithms to do regression for finding out burn rate of employees.
+In this project I used different regression algorithms to do regression to predict selling price.
 I used Kaggles free GPUs and Hackerearth Datasets in this project.

 <h2>The Data</h2>